cworld1/dotfiles/README.md

 bash install.sh
 # For Windows
 pwsh install.ps1

+# Or only link the specific directory
+bash install.sh fish
 ```

 > `install.sh` will help you create soft link to `$XDG_CONFIG_HOME` or `$HOME/.config`.
 If there exists conflicts, it will create backups automatically.